 Pizzateria is really vegan-friendly and we ordered a few items from the menu.
 The green salad has arugula, pears, pumpkin seeds, and a citrus vinaigrette.
 There is a vegetarian soup that Justin ordered instead of the salad.

-Since last visiting, there’s a new vegan pizza on the menu that you can order without any alterations.
-It has: marinated peppers, broccoli, spinach, kalamata olives, red onions, walnuts, and artichokes.
-There isn’t any vegan cheese yet, but maybe there will be in the future (fingers crossed!).
+Since our last visit, there's a new vegan pizza on the menu that you can order without any alterations.
+It has marinated peppers, broccoli, spinach, kalamata olives, red onions, walnuts, and artichokes.
+There isn't any vegan cheese yet, but maybe there will be in the future (fingers crossed!).

 Socal Kitchen